-This article is about men from two Rankin lines: (1) Robert and Rebecca Rankin of Guilford, North Carolina and (2) David Rankin of Iredell, North Carolina.
-The families are a good YDNA match.
-David could be a son of Robert and Rebecca, although that is unproved.
-They are undoubtedly cousins of some degree.
-Both fall in Lineage 1 of the Rankin DNA Project.
+This article is about men from two Rankin families: (1) Robert and Rebecca Rankin of Guilford, North Carolina and (2) David Rankin of Iredell, North Carolina.
+The families are a good Y-DNA match.
+David of Iredell could be a son of Robert and Rebecca, although that is unproved.
+They are undoubtedly at least cousins of some degree.
+Both belong to Lineage 1 of the Rankin DNA Project.

 To clear up the confusion, lets revisit each man briefly to contrast their histories and pension applications.
 First, the man I call “Rev War Robert Rankin” (“Rev” stands for “Revolutionary,” not “Reverend”), then his fellow soldier “Mystery Robert Rankin.”

 Rev War Robert Rankin of Rowan/Guilford, NC and McNairy, TN (1749 – 1840)

 Rev War Robert was a son of George and Lydia Steele Rankin of Rowan/Guilford County, North Carolina.He married twice: first, to Mary (“Polly”) Cusick, probably in the early 1780s, and then to Mary Moody in 1803.He applied for a pension in McNairy Co., TN on May 20, 1833.
 Among other things, he testified as follows in his application:

 - He was born in Guilford Co., NC on May 29, 1759.
 (At that time, it was Rowan County; Guilford wasn’t created until 1770.)

 - He was in the battle of Guilford Courthouse on March 15, 1781.

 - He lived in Guilford until 1830.
 Then he moved to McNairy County, Tennessee, where he was residing when he applied for a pension.

 “Mystery Robert Rankin” of Gibson County, TN (1748 – after 1835)